TeamJ-MUSt/word-extractor/README.md

-# lyrics-fetcher
+# words-extractor
-Python script that will search for japanese song's lyrics.
+Python script that will extract words and search definitions of a japanese text.

 ## Environment
 Python 3.9.12